chrisballinger/prosody-modules/mod_presence_cache/README.markdown

 client is doubled, as the client would get both the cached stanzas and replies to presence probes.
 Also see [mod\_throttle\_presence].

-By default, only binary (online or offline) state is stored.
-It can optionally store the full presence but this requires much more memory and bandwidth.

 Configuration
 =============